pluja/whishper/whisperx-api/README.md

       - .env
 ```

-> Visit http://localhost:8088/docs for the API documentation
+> Visit http://localhost:8088/docs for the API documentation / UI

 #### Use with GPU